What is a cover letter?

 - How to Write a Cover Letter

-LiveCareer offers tools designed to help you with the look and format of your cover letter, including:
+LiveCareer offers tools designed to help you choose the right design and format for your cover letter through helpful tutorials:

 - Cover Letter Templates

-LiveCareer offers dozens of professionally-designed cover letter templates.
+LiveCareer offers free and premium cover letter templates, plus tips on how to choose the right design for the role.
 From a modern look to a more conservative design, we have a template that will help present you as professional and polished regardless of industry.
+Also, peruse our selection of resume templates to create a complementary set of application documents.

 - Cover Letter Formats

 A great cover letter follows a specific format.
-LiveCareer shows you the critical sections to add to your letter and how to organize them for the most impact.
+LiveCareer shows you the critical sections to add to your letter and what belongs in each section.
+We also provide formatting tips to help you organize the content of your letter for the most impact.

 Cover Letter Success Stories